 The deal by Dalian Wanda Group, controlled by billionaire real-estate developer Wang Jianlin, marks the largest-ever buyout of a U.S. company by a Chinese firm, according to data compiled by Bloomberg.
 Wanda, based in Dalian, northeast China, is also looking to buy a European cinema operator, Wang said in an interview via a translator today.

 The purchase, which includes about $2 billion in assumed debt, gives Wanda the second-largest operator in North America, where moviegoers spent $10.2 billion on tickets last year.
-Kansas City, Missouri-based AMC, controlled by private-equity firms including Apollo Global Management LLC (APO) and Bain Capital LLC, will gain an additional $500 million investment from Wanda over time, the companies said.
+Kansas City, Missouri-based AMC, controlled by private-equity firms including Apollo Global Management LLC (APO:US) and Bain Capital LLC, will gain an additional $500 million investment from Wanda over time, the companies said.

 “The acquisition will help Wanda’s overseas expansion,” said Ronald Wan, managing director at China Merchants Securities in Hong Kong.
 “Movie theaters aren’t politically sensitive assets, so this deal probably won’t encounter as much regulatory oversight as others.”